gb270/blockchain-poc/README.md

 ### 2. Create a virtual environment

 It is highly recommended to use a virtual environment to manage dependencies.
-For more info on virtual environments, I highly recommend this [link](https://realpython.com/python-virtual-environments-a-primer/).
+For more info on virtual environments, I highly recommend this [blog post](https://realpython.com/python-virtual-environments-a-primer/).

 ```bash
 python3 -m venv venv